henrylawson/henrylawson.net/website/_posts/2014-04-12-cone-of-uncertainty.markdown

 estimates around dates, scope and budget.
 It can also be helpful to periodically revisit the diagram to see how the team is trending.
-If the **project is progressing along the x-axis and certainty is not reducing, this can be an early indicator that somehting is going wrong** and there are some issues to be addressed, addressing these issues can be done through a Five Why activity.
+If the **project is progressing along the x-axis and certainty is not reducing, this can be an early indicator that something is going wrong** and there are some issues to be addressed, addressing these issues can be done through a Five Why activity.